 In The Suit Phillips played Howard Butler, a philandering businessman whose clothes are stolen whilst he is in bed at his secretary’s house.

-The series was produced by Harold Snoad who later went on to produce the hugely successful Keeping Up Appearences.
+This series was produced by Harold Snoad who later went on to produce the hugely successful Keeping Up Appearances.

 Mastermind took the Monday 8pm slot, this has often been credited for helping it to become the success it became.